Christina Lauren: Standalones

+Podcast appearances

+Episode 49 of comedian Jon Gabrus's The Layman with Jon Gabrus podcast, "The Scientific Method at Home with Keith Luhrs and Lauren Billings Luhrs", released on June 1, 2016, features Billings and her husband playing a science team.

 Charity work

 Along with fellow writer Nina Bocci, the pair created and ran a non-profit organization known as Fandom Gives Back.
-From 2009-2012 Fandom Gives Back raised over $235,000 for Alex's Lemonade Stand.
+From 2009 to 2012 Fandom Gives Back raised over $235,000 for Alex's Lemonade Stand.